programmerHJK/BufferoverflowVirus_browser/README.md

 # BufferoverflowVirus_browser
-simple Buffer Overflow virus for educational purpose, made using C# // it does Buffer Overflow attack by opening lots of browser tabs
+simple Buffer Overflow virus for educational purpose // Made with C# // it does Buffer Overflow attack by opening lots of Browser tabs
+For more advanced options(faster, distroy everything, graphic motions, make it look like a word file) of our Virus, contact us at iustusultor@proton.me